Heather Headley on a new album, Whitney Houston, and The Bodyguard

 HH: My aim is to have something recorded March/April and go from there… It’s all coming full circle.
 It’s going to be fun and very difficult now that I’m a mommy and a wife, and I’m older.
 So it’s scary doing the stage stuff, because again, it’s a different kind of discipline.
 But I’m started to get excited about it, it’s going to be a big adventure, and I’m ready to just jump into it and get going again.
-[Editor's note: the album is now scheduled for a Fall 2012 release – as of 2 May, 2012]
+[Update: the album, The Only One in the World, was released in September, 2012]

 CT: You still going for the Grammy-Tony-Oscar trifecta?